dfsforg/btnhw/README.md

 ## 🚀 TL;DR

-**B.T.N.H.W** is a hardware wallet for advanced users and EVM-compatible blockchain developers.
-Fully opensource, customizable built on
+B.T.N.H.W is a hardware wallet designed for advanced users and developers working with EVM-compatible blockchains.

+It is fully open source, highly customizable, and built on [7.85$ widely accessible components](https://www.amazon.com/Raspberry-Pi-Pico/dp/B09KVB8LVR).

 ## 🤔 The reason

-Now days the common practice for blockchain developers and adanced users (who develop homegrwn tools to work with a blockchain) is to keep secret keys in ```.env``` files in plain text, configs or software wallets, that makes secret keys an low hanging froot for attackers of any kind.
-B.T.N.H.W was made with intention to fix it (details in security section).
+These days, it's common for blockchain developers and advanced users (who create their own tools for interacting with a blockchain) to store secret keys in plaintext .env files, configurations, or software wallets.
+This makes secret keys an easy target for attackers.
+B.T.N.H.W was created to address this issue (see the security section for details).

 ## 🛠️ How to use